9 Rules From Chris Pratt, MTV's Generation Award Winner

 "Chris has incredible range," Plaza said.
 "In Parks and Rec, he played Andy Dwyer, a dim-witted but lovable shoe shiner with good intentions, but not always the best ideas."

-"And then, in Guardians of the Galaxy, he completely into Peter Quill," Howard continued.
+"And then, in Guardians of the Galaxy, he completely transformed into Peter Quill," Howard continued.

 "The dim-witted but lovable ship captain with good intentions, but not always the best ideas," Plaza said as Pratt laughed in the audience.